kclay/rethink-scala/README.md

 This is a WIP but should be valid for 1.6

 FEATURES
- - Full Type Safety (95% completed, some edge cases to be resolved)
+ - Full Type Safety (still a work in progress, will use macros to support case class type safety, right now all queries should be typed checked against the rules of RQL, )
  - Mapping to and from case classes , this allows you to fetch data to an case class via .as[CaseClass] or insert data from case classes (will be translated to a Map[String,_]
  - Lazy evaluation, all expressions are evaluated in a lazy fashion, meaning that the ast will be build up but the inner `args` and `optargs` wont be resolved until .run/.as or .ast is called for performance.
  - Importing com.rethinkscala.Implicits._ will give you a more normal way to construct your rql so you can write normal scala code without worrying about casting in a `Typed` or via `Expr`